williamszk/rust-study/a_distributed_engine/readme.md

 - [ ] There should be a way to make the main node know the existence of the worker nodes.
 One possibility is to make the worker node know the address of the main node and then it can make a request to the main node so that they are listed as available for work.
+- [ ] Question: should the worker make a request to the master and ask to be part of the cluster?
+Or should the master make a request to the worker so that it participates on the cluster?
 - .
 - [ ] The main node should have a way to do health checks on the worker nodes, before trying to send requests.
 - .